-If Crystal Castles’s self-titled debut made it sound like Pac-Man was only half his then-nearly 28 years and wore down listener resistance by more or less reiterating their limited bleeps-n’-loops musical apparatus over a punishing 16 tracks, their follow-up is sophomoric only in the sense that it, too, is self-obsessedly self-titled.
-Otherwise, the album is a pretty significant leap forward for the redolent electronic punk duo-cum-perpetual LATFH fodder.
-They’ve moved on from huffing paint thinner to farting in your mouth while you are sleeping.
+If Crystal Castles's self-titled debut made it sound like Pac-Man was only half his then-nearly 28 years and wore down listener resistance by more or less reiterating their limited bleeps-n'-loops musical apparatus over a punishing 16 tracks, their follow-up is sophomoric only in the sense that it, too, is self-obsessedly self-titled.
+Otherwise, the album is a pretty significant leap forward for the redolent electronic punk duo-cum-perpetual Look At This Fucking Hipster fodder.
+They've moved on from huffing paint thinner to farting in your mouth while you are sleeping.
 The differences are subtle, but the key advance made is one of generosity.

 Which is not to say that they've given themselves a complete overhaul.
 Though the Atari blips are largely missing this time around, the retroactive (retro-passive?) synthetic sensualism and 13th-hour, fourth meal-fueled stamina are in full fettle.
 It's just that this time they're not juggling two game controllers at once.
 They're too busy, judging by their softened song titles, gazing into the “Celestica” skies, spending one “Year of Silence,” baptizing “Doe Deer,” offering “Empathy” to those “Not In Love,” battling “Suffocation” and “Fainting Spells,” and getting a “Pap Smear” in “Vietnam.”